-Nets: representatives of a direct electrically conducting connection between the related network ports which means without further electric consumer or transformer in between.
+Nets: representatives of connectivity between the related network ports which means without further electric consumer or transformer in between.
+Nets shall not make any assumptions about the physical realization of the connection and about the topology.
 On the basis of nets, it must be possible to define net groups.

 Schematics